showmeyourlens/VibeTravel/.ai/prd.md

 ### Out-of-Scope for MVP

 - Monetization: All features included in MVP will be free.
-- Password Recovery: "Forgot password" functionality is not included.
 - Advanced Editing: Drag-and-drop editing interfaces will not be implemented.
 - Social Logins: Third-party authentication (e.g., Google, Facebook) is not included.
 - Expanded Audience: Plans are not optimized for families, large groups or disabled people.